brucemack/WARS-Birdhouse/README.md

 -----------------
 * Replace the linear regulator with a boost converter to improve battery usage.
 * Complete the packaging of the birdhouse to ensure weatherproofing and full compatibility with avian residency.
-* Improved power efficiency using smaller microcontrollers.
 * Cheaper antennas.
 * Gain antennas for longer distance links.
 * RF switch to allow dynamic switching between two antennas.
 This might facilitate A/B testing, or possibly stations that have a directional/gain antenna for trunking and an omni-directional antenna for local access.
-* A custom PCB to simplify construction for club builds.
+* A hand-held station with an LCD RSSI display for scouting potential station locations.

 Software
 --------